-Aside from his career, Patrick is an avid runner and founded Manchester Running Company, its 350-member club, and the non-profit MRC Track & Field Series; he also is board member of USA Track & Field-Connecticut.
+Aside from his career, Patrick is an avid runner and founded Manchester Running Company, its 400-member club, and the non-profit MRC Track & Field Series; he also is board member of USA Track & Field-Connecticut.
 Patrick lives in Bolton with his wife Caitlin, their two daughters, and border collie.
-In his spare time, he enjoys Seinfeld re-runs and Red Sox baseball.
+In his spare time, he enjoys Seinfeld re-runs, Red Sox baseball, and UConn Athletics.

 Lexie Gondek - Operations Manager

 Lexie Gondek was named Operations Manager of CLCC in December of 2019.
 Lexie joins the staff focused on furthering the development of CLCC's agricultural businesses - the Greenhouse and Farm Property - and increasing engagement of adults with developmental disabilities in those businesses.

 Lexie joins CLCC after two stints on Morning Glory Farm on Martha's Vineyard, one as the cut flowers farmer and another as a baker.
 Additionally, Lexie has experience in the restaurant industry and in several therapeutic facilities focused on adults with special needs.
 She also served as an apprentice at Thyme Herbal in Conway, MA assisting with the planting and cultivation of medicinal herbs.

 Lexie is a 2016 graduate of Lesley University; her degree is in Art Therapy with a Specialization in Holistic Psychology.
 She is a native of South Glastonbury, CT.